 The MSCJ is an ideal program for traditional students and professionals in the field of criminal justice who aspire to further their education beyond the baccalaureate degree.
 The program includes face-to-face and some online course instructional formats.
 Face-to-face courses currently meet at or after 5 P.M.
 Students have the option of either choosing the thesis option (33 total credit hours) or non-thesis/ demonstration project option (36 total credit hours).
 For selected students, there may also be the opportunity to do a graduate research assistantship (GRA) with a faculty member.
 The GRA typically carries both a semester stipend and a tuition credit.
 Importantly, the program provides an overall focused and interactive educational experience designed to equip students with the knowledge and skills in criminal justice administration, including critical thinking and communication, as well as in relevant technologies and information sources.
 For example, the program has possible elective courses in CJ Policy Analysis/ Crime Prevention and Strategic Planning.
-In addition, the program currently has a “Global/International Perspectives in Criminal Justice” focus.
-The latter includes both an ‘International Criminal Justice Experience’ study abroad opportunity and a comparative criminal justice systems course (note: students can choose either the study abroad *OR* the comparative CJ systems course).
-The program also provides students an opportunity to understanding and addressing the significance of cultural diversity within the criminal justice context.
+Additional elective coursework is available in the area of global criminal justice.
+The program also provides students an opportunity to understand and address the significance of cultural diversity within the criminal justice context.
 These attributes are essential for success in contemporary criminal justice agencies and in relevant private sector organizations both in Georgia and elsewhere.
 Students will also be prepared for further graduate study should they choose to pursue this option.

 APPLICATION AND DOCUMENT DEADLINES